ajiva84/risk_return_analysis/README.md

 ## Technologies

-Python is the primary language used to code this applicaton CSV library is utilized to read the data
+Python is the primary language used to code this applicaton.
+CSV library is utilized to read the data.
-Pands library to prepare and analyze the data
+Pands library to prepare and analyze the data.
-NumPy library for mathenathical computation
+NumPy library for mathenathical computation.
-Matplotlib library for creating static, animated, and interactive visualizations in Python
+Matplotlib library for creating static, animated, and interactive visualizations in Python.

 This project leverages python 3.7 with the following packages: